lculibrk/DupCaller/README.md

 DupCaller is a universal tool for calling somatic mutations and calculating somatic mutational burden from barcoded error-corrected next generation sequencing (ecNGS) data with matched normal (e.x.
 NanoSeq).

 ## Prerequisites
 DupCaller requires python>=3.10 to run.
-Earlier versions may be sufficient to run DupCaller and have not been tested.
+Earlier versions may be sufficient to run DupCaller but have not been tested.
 The complete DupCaller pipeline also requires the following tools for data preprocessing.
 The versions are used by the developer and other versions may or may not work.

 - BWA version 0.7.17 (https://bio-bwa.sourceforge.net)